agaosto/Crypto/README.md

 # Crypto - CoolCoin
 > Project made by Radosław Strublewski & Agata Ostolska
 ## 2nd sprint
+The project has been improved. main.py cointains use cases that show all the features.
+Users, User and Chain Manager classes has been added.
+Users are created and coins are distributed between them initially.
+Transactions are stored in JSON format.

+The whole blockchain is displayed at the end.
 ## 1st sprint
 The project allows the user to create a simple blockchain.
 After starting the program, the user interface can be seen in the terminal.
 The user can add another block / transaction (at this stage it is assumed that one block contains only one transaction) or display all blocks in the blockchain.
 Press [0] to exit.